 Each student is required to present her or his research paper (in about 10-12 minutes) at the end of the course (see Sessions 13 and 14).

-Deadline: Send me by email your paper by Saturday October 29.
+Deadline: Send me by email your paper by the set deadline.
 Failure to meet the deadline will lead to points' deduction in this component of the grade.

 Assessment of this task: the originality of the idea and the soundness of the above-described components will determine the evaluation.